-Induced voltage from output motor cables from different drives that are run together can charge equipment capacitors even with the equipment turned off and locked out.
-Failure to run output motor cables separately or use shielded cables could result in death or serious injury.
+Induced voltage from output motor cables from different drives that run together can charge equipment capacitors even with the equipment turned off and locked out.
+Failure to run output motor cables separately or use shielded cables or metal conduits could result in death or serious injury.